adrybakov/rad-tools/README.rst

 ---------------------------------------------------

 Display Isotropic exchange or distances, each value in a separate picture by default.
-Currently sorting by R vectors, distances and template file is supported.
+Currently filtering by R vectors, distances and template file is supported.